A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

 and we may define the \emph{Floer cohomology}

-In the sequel, we provide some sufficient conditions for when $\delta^2=0$ (namely, when $L_B$ is strongly unobstructed) by computing lifts of the disk potential.
-It is still open as to when one can find a general $m$, and any further progress seems to be related to lifting holomorphic configurations with $n$ inputs.
+In the sequel to this paper \cite{fiberedpotential}, we provide some sufficient conditions for the existence of $mc$ (namely, when $L_B$ has no holomorphic disks of Maslov index less than 2 and $L$ is ambiently trivially fibered) by computing lifts of the disk potential.
+It is still unclear as to when one can find a general $mc$ given one for $L_B$, but we give some first order approximations in subsection \ref{secondpagecalcssection}.

-In the second half of the paper, we derive a Leray-Serre type spectral sequence to compute $HF(L,\Lambda^2)$.
-To summarize the three main results:
+In the second half of the paper, we derive a Leray-Serre type spectral sequence to compute $HF(L,\Lambda^2)$ by filtering the Floer chain complex defined in \eqref{chaincomplexintro} and \eqref{differentialintro} by $q$-degree or \emph{base energy}.
+Notably, if $F=\lbrace point\rbrace$ we recover the Oh spectral sequence \cite{ohspec} in the rational setting \cite{CW2}.